acheeseye/ai-playing-checkers/README.md

 - [ ] TODO: Perhaps clean-up `main.cpp` by creating GUI drawer objects?
 - `_RED_` player is by default and AI with random moves generated and `_BLACK_` is user.
 - [ ] TODO: Test if reverse works and if both can be AI.
+### Version 4.1:
+- Pieces are now displayed smaller allowing the top left corner of the playable slot to display slot id (for easier debugging and/or readability).
+- [ ] TODO: Change the white board base because it hurts my eyes a little.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)